Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 The bottleneck is still converting the context to JSON since it needs to clone the data.
 This is unlikely to change until we move to a borrowed approach but I do not know how to approach that.
-If anyone can figure out a way to solve this issue and still be ergonomic, that would be amazing; please chim in the [related issue](https://github.com/Keats/tera/issues/469).
+If anyone can figure out a way to solve this issue and still be ergonomic, that would be amazing; please chime in on the [related issue](https://github.com/Keats/tera/issues/469).

-How does it compare with other Rust template engine?
+How does it compare with other Rust template engines?
 There is a [benchmark](https://github.com/djc/template-benchmarks-rs) testing just that.
 Before showing the results, it is important to understand the difference between the compiled templates and interpreted templates:

-- compiled template engines: [askama](https://crates.io/crates/askama), [horroshow](https://crates.io/crates/horrorshow) and most of the ones in that benchmark are generating Rust code through macros.
+- compiled template engines: [askama](https://crates.io/crates/askama), [horrorshow](https://crates.io/crates/horrorshow) and most of the ones in that benchmark are generating Rust code through macros.
 The big upsides of this are performance and being able to typecheck your templates.
 The big downsides are compilation time and not being able to handle dynamic templates: you cannot render an arbitrary template file.
 - interpreted template engines: [Liquid](https://crates.io/crates/liquid), [Handlebars](https://crates.io/crates/handlebars) and Tera are in this category.